 A Guide to Protecting your Cottage & Boats, and Other Georgian Bay Insurance Issues

 This information provides advice and guidance on insurance issues related to your cottage and boats for Canadian, US or overseas residents, and insurance coverage for associations.
-Rice Insurance provides a 15% discount for members of GBA associations and has provided the details below on what to look out for, and how to work around any underwriting obstacles.
-Since, for Canadian residents, Rice can extend the discount to your home and cars under a bundled policy, the potential savings could exceed your association dues, which includes GBA dues.
+BrokerLink can provide discounts of up to 17% for members of GBA associations and has provided the details below on what to look out for, and how to work around any underwriting obstacles.
+Since, for Canadian residents, BrokerLink can extend the discount to your home and cars under a bundled policy, the potential savings could exceed your association dues, which includes GBA dues.

 This web page is intended for general information purposes only.
 While we have attempted to provide information that is helpful for our readers, GBA accepts no legal liability for the contents of this web page, which was provided by a third party.
 Ensure you check original sources of information for further details and updates.